ArturoDent/custom-language-properties/README.md

 0.6.4 - Added support for 'html.erb' type of language id's.
 0.6.5 - Added a notification for when new languages have been found.
+0.6.6 - Removed git dependency?
+How did it get there at all?

 --------------